 You can add about a lemon and a half, squeezed, or half a teaspoon of citric acid for each gallon of water you use to dilute your juice.
 Other acids impart different flavor complexes, so you’ll have to do a little research to determine appropriate quantities if using alternatives to citric acid.

 To ferment the juice into wine, you need to create a pleasant environment for your yeast.
 An easy, inexpensive way to do this is to use a fermentation bucket or glass bottle with an airlock.

 Put your mix in the bucket or bottle, close the lid, and add water to the airlock.
 Then, put your bucket in a warm location (70-80ºF) away from direct light.
 Within a short period (usually a few hours), you should start to see bubbles of air being released through your airlock.

-Most recipes recommend fermenting for six months with natural yeast.
-When using using wine or distillers yeast and high brix, you may need to ferment for up to 1 year.
+Most recipes recommend fermenting for 6 months with natural yeast.
+When using wine or distillers yeast and high brix, you may need to ferment for up to 1 year.

 (Make sure to check the water in your airlock occasionally to make sure it hasn’t dried out.)

 Step 10: Bottle and Age

 After fermentation, bottle your wine and age it.
 Sanitize your empty wine bottles, and any equipment you use, in a solution of 1-gallon water to 1 tablespoon bleach or use purchased sanitizing powder before filling.
 Use new or disinfected plastic corks.